qrichert/goji/docs/BasicFlow.md

 `.htaccess` &rarr; `index.php` &rarr; `App.class.php` &rarr; `YourController.class.php`

+In theory you have nothing to do but create a controller and set a route for it in the config file.
+The following part about the [App](#app) is just there so you can understand the inner workings of the framework, you can skip to the [controllers](#controllers) part if you prefer.

+Understanding how the different pieces work together (there are just a few) is great because if you do you can access them from your code and use them for your own purposes.
+That's what they are made for.

 There are also requests to static files that go like this:

 `.htaccess` &rarr; `static.php`.